bijit-kundu/exchange-rates/README.md

 - CI automation: GitHub Actions runs the fetch + dimension + fact steps daily at midnight Perth and on demand (`workflow_dispatch`), authenticating to GCP with a service account.
 - Power BI (or any BI tool) can connect straight to BigQuery to query curated fact/dimension tables.

+## Data Source
+- Historical FX data is retrieved from https://api.exchangeratesapi.io/v1/ (see their docs for API terms and coverage).

 ## Repo layout
 - `fetch_historical_exchange_rate/`
   - `data/`